MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 A few initial SvcParamKeys are defined here.
 These keys are useful for HTTPS, and most are applicable to other protocols as well.

-## "transport" and "no-default-transport" {#transport-key}
+## "alpn" and "no-default-alpn" {#alpn-key}

-The "transport" and "no-default-transport" SvcParamKeys together indicate the set of transport protocols supported by this service endpoint.
+The "alpn" and "no-default-alpn" SvcParamKeys together indicate the set of Application Layer Protocol Negotation (ALPN) protocol names (per {{ALPN=?RFC7301}}) and associated transport protocols supported by this service endpoint.

+As with {{AltSvc}}, the ALPN protocol name is used to identify the application protocol and associated suite of protocols used by the SVCB record (the "protocol suite").
+Clients use the set of ALPN protocol to filter SVCB records to the set of protocol suites they support, and then this informs the underlying transport protocol used (such as QUIC-over-UDP or TLS-over-TCP).

+The actual Application Layer Protocol negotiated during the secure handshake MAY differ from the ALPN specified in the SVCB record.

-Each transport protocol is identified by a protocol-id, which is a sequence of 1-255 octets.
+ALPNs are identified by their registered "Identification Sequence" (alpn-id), which is a sequence of 1-255 octets.

-    protocol-id = 1*255(OCTET)
+    alpn-id = 1*255(OCTET)

-The presentation value of "transport" is a comma-separated list of one or more `protocol-id`s.
+The presentation value of "alpn" is a comma-separated list of one or more `alpn-id`s.
 Any commas present in the protocol-id are escaped by a backslash:

    escaped-octet = %x00-2b / "\," / %x2d-5b / "\\" / %5d-%FF
    escaped-id = 1*255(escaped-octet)
-   transport-value = escaped-id *("," escaped-id)
+   alpn-value = escaped-id *("," escaped-id)

-In the wire format for "transport", each protocol-id is prefixed by its length as a single octet, and these length-value pairs are concatenated to form the SvcParamValue.
+In the wire format for "alpn", each alpn-id is prefixed by its length as a single octet, and these length-value pairs are concatenated to form the SvcParamValue.
 These pairs MUST exactly fill the SvcParamValue;
 otherwise, the SvcParamValue is malformed.

-For "no-default-transport", the presentation and wire format values MUST be empty.
+For "no-default-alpn", the presentation and wire format values MUST be empty.

-Each scheme that is mapped to SVCB defines a set or registry of allowed protocol IDs, and a "default set" of supported IDs, which SHOULD NOT be empty.
-To determine the set of transport protocols supported by an endpoint (the "transport set"), the client parses the "transport" value's protocol IDs, and then adds the default set unless the "no-default-transport" SvcParamKey is present.
-The presence of a value in the transport set indicates that this service endpoint, described by SvcDomainName and the other parameters (e.g. "port") offers service with that transport.
+Each scheme that is mapped to SVCB defines a set or registry of allowed ALPNs, and a "default set" of supported ALPNs, which SHOULD NOT be empty.
+To determine the set of protocol suites supported by an endpoint (the "alpn set"), the client parses the "alpn" values' ALPN IDs, and then adds the default set unless the "no-default-alpn" SvcParamKey is present.
+The presence of a value in the alpn set indicates that this service endpoint, described by SvcDomainName and the other parameters (e.g. "port") offers service with the protocol suite associated with the ALPN ID.

-Clients SHOULD NOT attempt connection to a service endpoint whose transport set does not contain any compatible transport protocols.
-To ensure consistency of behavior, clients MAY reject the entire SVCB RRSet and fall back to basic connection establishment if all of the RRs indicate "no-default-transport", even if connection could have succeeded using a non-default transport.
+Clients SHOULD NOT attempt connection to a service endpoint whose alpn set does not contain any compatible protocols suites.
+To ensure consistency of behavior, clients MAY reject the entire SVCB RRSet and fall back to basic connection establishment if all of the RRs indicate "no-default-alpn", even if connection could have succeeded using a non-default alpn.

 For compatibility with clients that require default transports, zone operators SHOULD ensure that at least one RR in each RRSet supports the default transports.

+As long as {{ALPN}} is securely negotiated as part of a cryptographic handshake, clients MUST be willing to use "alpn" protocols negotiated during a handshake even if they do not match an alpn value in the alpn set.

+In cases where the alpn set is a list of multiple values, clients SHOULD prefer values earlier in the list, followed by the default alpn if-present.

 ## "port"